HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 2. ```OPENAI_MAX_TOKENS```: Set any positive integer values between 1 and 2048 for GPT-3 models like ```text-davinci-003```.
 It specifies the maximum number of tokens that the model can output in its response.
 3. ```OPENAI_TEMPERATURE```: Set any positive float values ranging from ```0.0``` to ```1.0```.
 This parameter in OpenAI's GPT-3 API controls the randomness and creativity of the generated text, with higher values producing more diverse and random output and lower values producing more focused and deterministic output.

-Once Content AI analysis is enabled in DX deployment, use [WCM REST V2 AI Analysis API](../../../manage_content/wcm_development/wcm_rest_v2_ai_analysis/index.md) for calling AI Analyzer API's of configured Content AI Provider.
+After enabling  the Content AI analysis in DX deployment, use the [WCM REST V2 AI Analysis API](../../../manage_content/wcm_development/wcm_rest_v2_ai_analysis/index.md) to call the AI Analyzer APIs of the configured Content AI Provider.